Times have changed since I wrote this post 5 years ago.

 A lot actually.
 Do we let her shave and suddenly she’s possibly noticed as more “sexualized” than the other girls?
 Or do we let it go only to find her standing out as the only girl who has hairy legs?

-It’s not like it’s her pits.
+It’s not like it’s her armpits.
 That would be easy.
 Armpit hair has to go.
-She doesn’t have that yet.
+She doesn’t have that yet. (my personal opinion).

 Is she even ready to handle a razor?